scicloj/scicloj.github.io/content/en/blog/opening-up/index.md

 4. **Meetups.** We have moved more of the Scicloj activity at the various [dev & study groups](/docs/community/groups) to the public sphere.
 Most recent meetups have been focusing on workflow demos and AI systems.
 You can follow them at the :movie_camera: [video channel](https://www.youtube.com/@SciCloj), [Clojureverse announcements](https://clojureverse.org/c/community-center/meetups-and-events/), and [Caldendar feed](https://scicloj.github.io/docs/community/events/).

 5. **Conferences.** The [SciNoj Light](/docs/community/groups/scinoj-light) online conference in May 16-17 is a first attempt to explore our current conference-organizing approach.
-We use the conference mostly to drive new collaborations around research, writing, speaking, and we support the speakers throughout the process of proposing and preparing the talks.
+We use the conference mostly to drive new collaborations around research, writing, speaking, and we support the speakers throughout the process of proposing and preparing the talks **and* the accompanying notes.
 It is already safe to say that the method works, and soon we will announce the amazing list of speakers.
 More events will follow later this year.

 ## How we continue